uzokingkong/Security_awards_challenge/README.md

 # :lock: Security Awards Challenge :key:

+I'm excited to announce that I've created my first challenge: the Security Awards Challenge! 🚀

+We would be grateful if many people would participate and spread the word.

+Your feedback and participation means a lot to us, and we look forward to seeing how you approach this challenge.

+🔗 Please check out and share the challenge on GitHub!

 ![Security Awards Banner](https://github.com/user-attachments/assets/e9419e04-bf6c-4917-b384-2fbe23c40539)

 :boom: **Welcome to the Security Awards Challenge!
 Showcase your skills, solve challenging problems, and sharpen your expertise!**